mechboxes/mech/README.md

 # mech

-I made this because I don't like VirtualBox and I wanted to use vagrant with VMWare Fusion but was too cheap to buy the Vagrant plugin.
+One of the authors made this because they don't like VirtualBox and wanted to use vagrant with VMWare Fusion but was too cheap to buy the Vagrant plugin.

 https://blog.kchung.co/mech-vagrant-with-vmware-integration-for-free/